Cobb County, Georgia: Politics

 From 1964 until 2012, the county was a Republican stronghold in presidential elections.
-The only time during this period that the county supported a Democrat was in 1976, when native son Jimmy Carter swept every county in the state.
-Before 1960, it was a typical "Solid South" Democratic county, except when Warren G. Harding came close to carrying it in 1920, and when Herbert Hoover won it by nine points due to anti-Catholic voting against Al Smith in 1928.
+The only time during this period that the county supported a Democrat was in 1976 when native son Jimmy Carter swept every county in the state.
+Before 1960, it was a "Solid South" Democratic county, except when Warren G. Harding came close to carrying it in 1920, and when Herbert Hoover won it by nine points due to anti-Catholic voting against Al Smith in 1928.

-In the latter 20th century, the county developed a reputation as a conservative stronghold.
-However, due to rapid racial and ethnic demographic changes since the 1990s, the county has increasingly supported the Democratic Party.
-In 2016, when Hillary Clinton became the first Democrat to win Cobb County since Carter, and the first non-Georgian Democrat since John F. Kennedy in 1960.
-The county then supported Joe Biden in 2020 by 14 points–the best showing for a Democrat since Carter's 17-point win in 1976, and the best for a non-Georgian Democrat since Kennedy.
+In the late 20th century, the county developed a reputation as a conservative stronghold.
+However, due to rapid racial and ethnic demographic changes since the 1990s, along with population growth coming from blue northern states, the county has increasingly supported the Democratic Party.
+In 2016, Hillary Clinton became the first Democrat to win Cobb County since Jimmy Carter in 1976, and the first non-Georgian Democrat since John F. Kennedy in 1960.
+The county then supported Joe Biden in 2020 by 14 points–the best showing for a Democrat since Kennedy in 1960.
 This was crucial to Biden winning the state for the Democrats for the first time since 1992.

 In 2018, Stacey Abrams became the first Democrat to win Cobb County in a gubernatorial election since 1986, when Joe Frank Harris swept every county statewide.

+Cobb County is one of six "reverse pivot counties", counties that voted Republican in 2008 and 2012 before voting Democratic in 2016 onward.
+It is also one of nine counties that shifted more than 25 percentage points to the left from 2012 to 2024.